ryanseiyu/Cohere-VSC-Extension/README.md

 npm install <br>
 npm install axios <br>

+Create .env file and write your API inside the file just like this: API_KEY=2q723221adad1223g6Ytcedfgh2341...

 ## Extension Settings

 Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.